florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // Challenges with Wasm in non-web contexts
 This section deals with common challenges and limitations of Wasm in non-web contexts.

+// Type system too simple
+// Results in ambiguities regarding common types used by programming languages: strings, options, results, futures, tagged union (enums)
+// Show example code for how languages might encode a string.
+C uses a pointer to null-terminated memory, Rust uses Unicode strings by default and stores the size in bytes
+// While WASM tries to provide a very minimal execution environment and interoperable compilation target, this also has its downsides
+// Solution: Present the two approaches: serialization of arguments or common interface definition.
+Common interface definition could be done for Wasm types, however this is error-prone and glue code has to be written by hand for every language that wants to use the interface.
+Solution might be the  Component Model (see @component-model)

-// WASM type system is too simple for complex interfaces between WASM-host or WASM-WASM interfaces.
-It does not even have strings or pointer types.
+WASM type system is too simple for complex interfaces between WASM-host or WASM-WASM interfaces.
+It does not have strings or pointer types.

 // #todo[List all types here and show how a complex C type could be represented as a WASM type]
 // Here it must also be clear that it is completely language and compiler dependent how high level types are represented in the compiled WASM bytecode with its simple types.
 // Here it becomes clear again that WASM only provides a very minimal execution environment and leaves all the responsibility and optimizations to compilers, very similar to traditional assembly/machine code.